 June, July, and August are always busy travel months and so are late November and all of December.
-Those summer months are ripe with family adventures and those late winter ones…well, let’s just say, people need to use up that paid time off before they lose it!
+Those summer months are ripe with adventure and those late winter ones as well.
+This is because so many workers need to use up that paid time off before they lose it ( a common practice for many employers).
 If you’re considering a vacation/staycation or two, plan early!
 Your colleagues may all have the same idea.

-Know what projects you have lined up each quarter and where your workload will be most hefty during those assignments or endeavors.
-As IT professionals, I know, realistically, that things don’t always play out according to their initial projected timelines.
+To get away without the added worry of impacting your productivity and stress-level before you take off, know what projects you have lined up each quarter and where your workload will be most hefty during those assignments or endeavors.
+As a busy professional myself, I know that things don’t always play out according to their initial projected timelines.
 However, take your best guess based on previous experience.
 If you’re new to an environment, check with the group leader about the best times to take a break.
 You may be in a setting in which several long weekends are better than a week here or there.

 Find out if seniority plays a hand or if paid time off is simply on a first come first serve basis.
 Don’t wait until the last minute to request time off during those peak travel seasons.
 What is it they say?
 Proper Planning Prevents Poor Vacation?
 You get the point.
 If you’re more flexible with your vacation time, maybe take a week in the first quarter or early fall when travel and hotel rates are lower.
 If you have kids and you don’t want to pull them out of school for vacation, make sure you put your requests in early.
 You don’t get those moments back so take advantage while you can.